Audio/MIDI multitrack recording software

 Noise Gate

 The Noise Gate attenuates signals below a certain level.
-It can be used to remove noise (or headphones recorded by a vocal mic) from a track.
+It can be used to remove noise, or headphone bleed recorded by a vocal mic, from a track.

 Noise Gate window